christopherwk210/gm-bot/src/assets/markdown/help.ducks.md

 All of these commands will send you a DM which you can prevent by including `s` in your command: `!pause s`.

 **Anyone can view the welcome message any time:**
-Use `!welcome` to view the message that's automatically sent to new users on server join.
+Use `!welcome` to view the message that's sent to new users on server join.

 **Anyone can access a secret emoji**
 Use `!bgmhammer` to access a super ultra secret emoji.